TribeMedia/loopback-example-recipes/docs/model-recipes.md

     });
 ```

-Notice that we call `ds.createModel()` with only a name to create an open model.
+Notice the call to `ds.createModel()` with only a name to create an open model.

 To try it out, enter the following command: